 Can I Sue My Landlord for a Bed Bug Infestation?

-The answer is yes in most cases, if the situation is right and the proper evidence is gathered you can sue your landlord for a bed bug infestation.
-You will have the most grounds for a lawsuit when the landlord had been prior notified about a problem but consistently fails to resolve the issue.
+To reiterate, if the situation is right and the proper evidence is gathered you can sue your landlord for a bed bug infestation.

 In this case you can sue your landlord for both monetary and non-monetary damages sustained.